aiidateam/aiida-tutorials/docs/source/sections/qe.rst

     Success: * SSSP_1.1_efficiency [85 pseudos]
     Success: * SSSP_1.1_precision [85 pseudos]

-Along with the PK of the ``StructureData`` node for the silicon structure we imported in the previous section, we now have everything to set up the calculation step by step.
+Along with the PK of the ``StructureData`` node for the silicon structure that we imported in the previous section, we now have everything to set up the calculation step by step.
 We will do this in the ``verdi shell``, an interactive IPython shell that has many basic AiiDA classes pre-loaded.
 To start the IPython shell, simply type in the terminal: